xnephilim/blackfury/x/participationrewards/spec/README.md

 * `validator_selection_allocation` - the percentage of inflation rewards allocated to validator selection rewards;
 * `holdings_allocation` - the percentage of inflation rewards allocated to qAssets hoildings rewards;
-* `lockup_allocation` - the percentage of inflation rewards allocated to staking and locking of QCK;
+* `lockup_allocation` - the percentage of inflation rewards allocated to staking and locking of FURY;

 ## Begin Block